oscarvargash/cirm_r_21/day_2/README.md

 We can always check our working directory by typing:
 ```
 getwd()
+dir()
 ```

 Now we can import our dataset
 ```
-data <- read.csv("Abronia_2.csv")
+data = read.csv("abronia_2.csv")
 ```

-If a table is pretty large there is no point in printing all of it on the screen.
+This dataframe is pretty large so there is no point in printing it all to the screen.
 To check that our dataset has been successfully imported, we can print to screen only the “head” of the dataset.
 ```
 head(data)
 ```